 Tent space is limited at the Caribou Ranch, so please plan on sharing your tent with a partner.
 If you bring a huge family-size tent, plan on sharing it with others - smaller tents are preferable.

 If you have additional bike parts, bike tools and/or a collapsible stand, we may need you to bring them; 2-3 bike stands will be needed, but no more than that.
 Please let us know at email@example.com if you are willing and able to have your tools or bike stand on-hand for the weekend.

 Check In at Aid Stations

 Everyone will have a number plate assigned to him or her so that we can track your progress.
-It is mandatory to check in at the aid stations to ensure that a check mark is next to your name.
+It is MANDATORY to check in at the aid stations to ensure that a check mark is next to your name.
 Should you decide to turn-back on bike or catch a ride with the Sag Wagon, we need to know.
-Once you return to the Village, do not go straight to the food and beer no matter how hungry you are: check in with Elizabeth Pike at the finish line.
+Once you return to the Village, do not go straight to the food and beer no matter how hungry you are: check in with Elizabeth Pike and the volunteers at the finish line.

 It is highly recommended that riders travel in groups of two or more.
 This is a long and serious ride.
 To keep people safe, it is important to always have a buddy who can help in the event of an accident, mechanical issue, etc. .
 If you aren't bringing friends with you, introduce yourself to other riders at the start and along the trail, and keep an eye on each other.

 At least one person in each team should carry a small first aid kit and/or any medications that team members may require.
 Remember, Ibuprofen can be a lifesaver when you're sore and bruised.
 If people are allergic to stings, make sure to have an EpiPen on hand.